Special Accounting Office of the General Office of the Chinese Communist Party

-The Special Accounting Office of the General Office of the Central Committeee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for special accounting work.
+The Special Accounting Office of the General Office of the Central Committee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for special accounting work.

 History

 In 1941, during the Anti-Japanese War, the CCP Central Committee, under the strict blockade of the Kuomintang, called on all units to establish their own "household affairs" in the face of economic difficulties both at home and abroad.
 As a result, all units reclaimed wasteland to grow grain, spun yarn and wove cloth, and drew out funds and manpower to do business in the Kuomintang-controlled areas and even in Hong Kong, thus accumulating a lot of funds for the party.
 In September 1941, in order to unify the management of these special funds, the CCP Central Committee decided to establish the Special Accounting Section of the Secretariat of the CCP Central Committee (hereinafter referred to as the Special Accounting Section), and clearly stated that the Special Accounting Section was mainly responsible for managing the funds for the activities of the CCP underground party, foreign aid funds and all funds required for the central conference.
 At that time, the main sources of funds for the Special Accounting Section included: (1) the money earned by the party's secret enterprises (party member enterprises); (2) gold handed over by various central bureaus (because the currencies of the liberated areas were not unified at that time, only gold could be handed over); (3) spoils of war; (4) party dues collected uniformly by the Central Committee and various central bureaus; (5) donations from overseas patriots and overseas Chinese during the Anti-Japanese War.
 The director of the Special Accounting Section was Lai Zulie, who was directly under the leadership of Ren Bishi.